-Dear Parent/Carer, Two months ago your child was the subject of bullying behaviour.
-I am writing to seek your views on how well the school dealt with the problem.
+Dear Parent/Carer, I am writing to seek your views on how well the school dealt with the concerns you raised.
 We will use this information confidentially within the school to inform our review of policy and practice.
 The individual details will not have any wider use unless we ask, and you give, your specific permission.

-How easy was it for your child/you to report the bullying? (circle one)
+How easy was it for your child/you to report the concerns surrounding other students? (circle one)